Training & Continuing Education

 Upcoming Lunch & Learn

-Tuesday, October 28, 2025 | 12:00-1:00pm CST
+Tuesday, December 2, 2025 | 12:00-1:00pm CST

-This course provides one hour of general education CLE credits and one hour of (pending) general mediation issues
+This course provides one hour of general education CLE credits and (pending) one hour of general mediation issues

 or general continuing education